carlosSepher/ninja-payments-api/README.md

 ## Security

-- Authentication: Bearer token on `POST /api/payments`.
+- Authentication: Bearer token on `POST /api/payments` and sensitive endpoints.
 Default token is configured via env (see below).
 Requests without a valid token receive HTTP 401.
+- Verifier: app/utils/security.py:8
 - Idempotency: optional `Idempotency-Key` header.
 If the same key is reused and the transaction already exists with a known redirect, the API returns the same `redirect` info and status instead of creating a new transaction.
+Extractor: app/utils/idempotency.py:8
 - No card or PII data is handled by your API; Webpay handles sensitive data.

 ## Configuration